Charlamagne Tha God Says 50 Cent’s Diddy Trolling Is Diabolical Genius Level

 Controversy aficionado Charlamagne Tha God is very impressed with 50 Cent’s trolling ability.
 He says the rapper’s most recent attack on Diddy is diabolical genius.

 Charlamagne theorized that the proposal was much more layered than everyone thought.
 “I’m [going to] tell you why 50 is literally a diabolical genius.
-[He’s] telling people who the sponsors are so if they wanna harass Cadillac and AT&T, that’ll happen […] don’t f*** with Fif.”
-The compliment quickly went viral and landed on Rick Ross’ radar and let’s just say Rozay vehemently disagreed.
+[He’s] telling people who the sponsors are so if they wanna harass Cadillac and AT&T, that’ll happen […] don’t f*ck with Fif.”
+The compliment quickly went viral and landed on Rick Ross’ radar, and let’s just say Rozay vehemently disagreed.
 “A diabolical genius doesn’t file foreclosure, doesn’t file bankruptcy, that’s not a diabolical genius.
 A diabolical genius, for my next generation of bosses, they buying Delta.
-They buying the Miami Heat” he explained.
-Ross would end the clip saying “stop d*ck riding”.
+They buying the Miami Heat,” he explained.
+Ross would end the clip saying “stop d*ck riding.”

 -